Best Community & FQHC Health EMR Buyer's Guide 2025

 Cloud-Based Services

 A previously conducted study had revealed how only 25% of the physicians had shown interest in the web-based EHR software systems and only 50% had adopted it as an initial model that was to ultimately transit to cloud-based software.
 But it has been established now, how the cloud-based EMR software cuts down the costs of having and maintaining all the hardware and client servers.
 It can be hosted on any device which has a web browser.
-That is why more and more healthcare software vendors are switching to cloud-based EHR software.
+That's why more and more healthcare software vendors are switching to cloud-based EHR software.

 EMR/EHR Software Demand

-In 2024, the demand for EMR software solutions for healthcare practices has continued to rise, with market growth estimated at around 6-7% year-over-year as healthcare providers increasingly prioritize digital transformation and interoperability.
+In 2025, the demand for EMR software solutions for healthcare practices has continued to rise, with market growth estimated at around 6-7% year-over-year as healthcare providers increasingly prioritize digital transformation and interoperability.
 This increase is largely driven by the adoption of advanced technologies like AI and cloud computing within these systems, which enhance clinical workflows and patient care.
-Epic Systems has expanded its dominance, now capturing over 35% of the market, particularly among large multispecialty organizations.
+Epic Systems has expanded its dominance, now capturing over 35% of the market, particularly among large multi-specialty organizations.
 Meanwhile, Oracle Health (formerly Cerner) has faced challenges, especially in retaining smaller hospitals, contributing to a slight decline in its market share.
-Together, major players like Epic, Oracle Health, Meditech and Allscripts account for a significant portion of the current EHR market.
+Together, major players like Epic, Oracle Health, Meditech and Allscripts account for a significant portion of the current EMR market.

 Accessibility